Gustav August Munzer

-Gustav August Munzer (9 January 1887 – 23 August 1973) was a German architect.
+Gustav August Munzer (9 January 1887, Oerlsdorf – 23 August 1973) was a German architect.
 One of his works was the Laboe Naval Memorial near Kiel.

-Earlier life
+Early life

-Munzer grew up on a farm near Föritz in southern Thuringia.
+Munzer grew up on a farm near Föritz in Saxe-Meiningen (now southern Thuringia).
 He received his basic education in the small settlement of Mupperg, and later became a bricklayer, working on several construction sites in the area.
 After becoming a trained stonecutter he visited the Baugewerbeschule in Coburg from 1904 till 1907.
 He worked for the architect Willrath in Flensburg in 1907 and 1908, and then for the architect Thaysen in Tondern.

 In 1910, he started studying at the Kunstgewerbeschule (school of arts and crafts) in Düsseldorf, where Wilhelm Kreis was professor at that time.
 Having graduated in 1913, Munzer planned several buildings in Düsseldorf, and during the First World War he also did planning for industry buildings.
 In 1915 he married.
 In the 1920s he also worked in the Netherlands planning, including shipyards in Rotterdam.